market report header.jpg

 COCOA

 The cocoa market is unsettled.
 Rising costs of cocoa are expected to increase the financial burden on chocolate producers and consumers.
-Supply issues for cocoa have been exacerbated by long lasting structural problems within the industry as seen in crop diseases and low wages paid to farmers.
-Potential price volatility is expected due to financial pressure on this market.
+Supply issues for cocoa have been exacerbated by long lasting structural problems within the industry, as seen in crop diseases and low wages paid to farmers.
 Price increases on cocoa and any products produced with cocoa should be expected throughout the year.

 DRIED FRUIT & NUT INDUSTRY